-Depositing members The RP-2000 Active Employee Mortality Table for males with a two-year set- forward and the RP-2000 Active Employee Mortality Table for females with a four-year setback, both projected to 2014 with scale AA and then projected with 110% of the MP-2014 Ultimate scale after that.
-Service retirees, beneficiaries and non-depositing members The RP-2000 Combined Mortality Table projected to 2014 with scale AA and then projected with 110% of the MP-2014 Ultimate scale after that, with a one-year set-forward for males and no age adjustment for females.
-Disabled retirees RP-2000 Disabled Mortality Table projected to 2014 with scale AA and then projected 110% of the MP-2014 Ultimate scale after that, with no age adjustment for males and a two year set-forward for females.
+Depositing The RP-2000 Active Employee Mortality Table for males with a two-year setmembers forward and the RP-2000 Active Employee Mortality Table for females with a four-year setback, both projected to 2014 with scale AA and then projected with 110% of the MP-2014 Ultimate scale after that.
+Service retirees, The RP-2000 Combined Mortality Table projected to 2014 with scale AA and beneficiaries and then projected with 110% of the MP-2014 Ultimate scale after that, with a non-depositing one-year set-forward for males and no age adjustment for females. members Disabled retirees RP-2000 Disabled Mortality Table projected to 2014 with scale AA and then projected 110% of the MP-2014 Ultimate scale after that, with no age adjustment for males and a two year set-forward for females.